Center for Public Integrity Challenges Trump Administration Over Heavily Redacted Ukraine Emails

 “The courts continue to rule in favor of transparency, and I hope the judge will do so again,” Hoyer said in a statement to Public Integrity.
 “No one is above the law, not even this president, and Congress will continue to uphold the rule of law and its duty to conduct oversight.”

 Public Integrity reached out to 33 lawmakers about the Ukraine documents, including members of leadership and members of the Senate and House judiciary, intelligence and armed services committees .
-Sen. Mark Warner, D-Va., and Rep. Mac Thornberry, R-Texas, were among several members who said they wanted to read the contents of the files before commenting.
+Sen. Mark Warner (D-VA) and Rep. Mac Thornberry (R-TX) were among several members who said they wanted to read the contents of the files before commenting.
 Others did not respond to requests for comment.

 But several think tanks and good-government groups called on the Trump administration to release unredacted version of the Ukraine documents.